kosich/rxjs-autorun/README.md

 ## 🔧 API

-- `computed` returns an Observable that will emit evaluation resulst with each update
+- `computed` returns an Observable that will emit evaluation results with each update

 - `autorun` internally subscribes to `computed` and returns the subscription